PaulFremont3/metaT_AO_NAO/Main_analysis/Figure_4/README.md

-Scripts to reproduce figure 4:
+R scripts to reproduce figure 4: